YourTaxes/Straftipelago/README.md

 ModMenu adds a custom UI in the options menu for changing the configurations of other mods that are installed.
 Typically this would not be a required dependancy, but I use the API provided by this mod in order to make the actual Archipelago login screen.
 So it's kinda required to join any room.

-FYI, this mod is not vanilla compatable, so don't try that.
+FYI, this mod is not vanilla compatable, so all players need the mod.

 ### Use in game